vanallenlab/moalmanac-matchmaking/matchmaking/inputs/annotated/README.md

     INPUT_FUSION        <string>    Path to formatted fusions input
 ```

+To obtain the virtual environment path, you can activate the virtual environment and then type `which python`.

 Optional arguments:
 ```
     OUTPUT_SOMATIC       <string>    Path to annotated somatic variants output, default: samples.variants.annotated.txt